How to Choose the Right Estate Agent

 Not every agent delivers on all of this to the same standard.
 The ones who treat the listing phase as the end of their work, rather than the beginning, tend to produce longer selling times and weaker offers.
 Knowing what you're entitled to expect helps you hold the right agents accountable and identify the wrong ones before you sign.

-The criteria that actually predict agent performance
+The criteria that predict agent performance

 - Recent suburb sales: An agent who has sold multiple properties in your suburb in the past six months understands your buyer pool, knows what comparable stock has achieved, and has a database of buyers already searching in your area.

-- Accurate valuation: An agent who prices your property close to what comparable properties have actually transferred for, not padded to impress you at the valuation meeting.
+- Accurate valuation: An agent who prices your property close to what comparable properties have transferred for, not padded to impress you at the valuation meeting.

 - Specific marketing plan: An agent who can tell you exactly what they'll do, on which platforms, on what budget, within what timeframe, before you sign.